rumenguin/RickAndMorty/README.md

-# Rick and Morty App
+# Rick and Morty iOS App

 Full featured iOS app showcasing the Rick and Morty API.

-- Written in Swift
+- Used Swift 5, UIKit, SwiftUI
-- Unit Tested
+-